Aif4thah/VulnerableLightApp/README.md

 ## 💜 Crédits

 * **Special thanks to all the hackers and students who pushed me to improve this work**

 * Project maintened by [Michael Vacarella](https://github.com/Aif4thah)

+* Support this effort and give back by [sponsoring on GitHub!](https://github.com/sponsors/Aif4thah/)